svin24/svin24.github.io/content/blog/Conservative-web-development.md

 To be fair, the GitHub page has more features.
 As far as I can tell, most of these aren't implemented *in* the page, though, and are rather links to other pages.
-Some of the features *in* the page include a dropdown for filtering branches and tags, popups that show detail when you hover over an avatars, some basic interactivity in the search, all things that I can't imagine taking up much space.
+Some of the features *in* the page include a dropdown for filtering branches and tags, popups that show detail when you hover over avatars, some basic interactivity in the search, all things that I can't imagine taking up much space.
 Does this justify an order of magnitude increase in resource usage?